 "Room and board" means the amount a person must pay each month for food, shelter, and household maintenance requirements when that person resides in an ALF.
 Room and board is not participation.

-"Short stay" means residing in a medical institution for a period of twenty-nine days or fewer.
+"Short stay" means residing in a medical institution for a period of 29 days or fewer.

-"Special income level (SIL)" means the monthly income standard that is three hundred percent of the supplemental security income (SSI) federal benefit rate.
+"Special income level (SIL)" means the monthly income standard that is 300 percent of the supplemental security income (SSI) federal benefit rate.